14 Reference Questions to Ask a Tenant’s Previous Landlord

 3. Did [Applicant] Pay Rent on Time and in Full?

-This question is extremely important because many late payments won’t show up in a credit check.
+This question is important because late payments often won’t appear in a credit check.
 By federal law, landlords cannot report late rent until it is 30 days past due.
-Many landlords, even after that 30-day period, will still not report the late payment because of the hassle.
+Even after that 30-day period, many landlords still do not report late payments because of the hassle.

-You’ll certainly want to know if they have a history of paying rent late or in installments, so you have to dig deeper than the credit check and ask the landlord.
+You’ll certainly want to know if they have a history of paying rent late or in installments, so you must dig deeper than the credit check and ask the landlord.

 You’ll also want to know: